What occurs during Anaphase I of meiosis? | Channels for Pearson+

 1

-Distinguish between homologous chromosomes and sister chromatids: Homologous chromosomes are pairs of chromosomes, one from each parent, while sister chromatids are identical copies of a single chromosome formed during DNA replication.

-Describe the movement during Anaphase I: The homologous chromosomes are pulled apart by spindle fibers and move to opposite poles of the cell.
-This is a key event that reduces the chromosome number by half.
+These homologous chromosomes are pulled apart by spindle fibers and move towards opposite poles of the cell.

-Clarify the difference from Anaphase II: In Anaphase II, which occurs in Meiosis II, sister chromatids are separated, not homologous chromosomes.
-This distinction is crucial for understanding the stages of meiosis.
+This separation reduces the chromosome number by half, which is a key feature of meiosis, distinguishing it from mitosis where sister chromatids separate.

 Watch next